Command Line Usage

 For complete options, run: python /home/runner/work/Walrio/Walrio/modules/core/database.py --help

-Location: /home/runner/work/Walrio/Walrio/modules/core/player.py
+Location: /home/runner/work/Walrio/Walrio/modules/core/metadata.py

 Complete Help Output: